maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 ### Compass Set Up

-1. If you have not done so already per [Chapter 1][], add "compass-rails" to your gemfile and run:
+1. If you have not done so already per [Chapter 1][], add `gem 'compass-rails'` to your gemfile and run:

         $ bundle exec compass init